Don’t hire to grow. Design to grow.

 At one point, we were hiring 2–3 people a week.

-And when you hire that fast, it becomes your solution to all problems.
+And when you hire that fast, you start thinking that hiring is a solution to all problems.

 I stopped asking: Is this person even billable?
 Necessary?
 Strategic?